-In addition to scheduled attraction closures, unscheduled downtime can also occur during a visit.
-However, this usually only occurs for a few hours at a time, so if you find an attraction is closed during your vacation and it’s not listed below, it’s likely a temporary closure that will last (at most) for a few hours.
+In addition to scheduled attraction refurbs, unscheduled downtime can also occur during a visit.
+This usually only occurs for a few hours at a time, so if you find an attraction is closed during your vacation and it’s not listed below, it’s likely a temporary closure that will last (at most) for a few hours.
 Check with nearby Cast Members to confirm.

 - Animal Kingdom